 - Click the x button to delete the row.

-When component is selected and the mouse is hovered over the components bottom border an up and down arrow appears.
-When that arrow appear it is possible to hold down the left mouse button to increase the component height.
-The following field pops up and it is possible to manually pick in the exact height in pixels.
-If the mouse is hovered over the side border on selected component it is also possible to adjust the width.
+When a component is selected, and the mouse is hovered over the component's bottom border, an up and down arrow appears.
+When that arrow appears, it is possible to hold down the left mouse button to increase the component height.
+The following field pops up, where the exact height can be entered in pixels.
+If the mouse is hovered over the side border on the selected component, it is also possible to adjust the width.

-When viewing the dashboard those two buttons should appear in most of the components.
-The button on the left downloads the data from the component and the button on the right will put the component to Full Screen when clicking on it.
+When viewing the dashboard, those two buttons should appear in most components.
+The button on the left downloads the data from the component, and the button on the right will put the component to Full Screen when clicking on it.